 CoolCurve+ Advantage is one of the most effective applicators for people with narrow body frames.
-It is also a top-rated body sculpting tool for targeting problematic areas such as bra bulges, banana rolls, and flank areas, etc.
+It is also a top-rated body sculpting tool for targeting problem areas such as bra bulges, banana rolls, and flank areas, etc.

 Fat cells near the waist and other surrounding regions can easily be targeted by the CoolCurve Coolsculpting applicator.
 This state-of-the-art body sculpting tool is specifically made to contour the natural curvature of the body.

 CoolCore Advantage™

 The CoolCore Advantage targets abdomen area fat.
-This is one the most problematic area as it is known for resisting diet and exercise.
+This is one of the most problematic areas known for resisting diet and exercise.
 The abs can be sculpted easily by the use of this applicator.
 This particular CoolSculpting applicator is the most popular and widely used for fat reduction.

 CoolCurve Advantage™ Plus

 In an advanced line of applicators, CoolCurve Advantage Plus is the biggest applicator available.
-This applicator can contour and sculpt certain parts of the body quite easily.
 The innovative design is superior for removing extra flab and fat.
 It easily reduces fat located around the hips, arms, and chest.

 The CoolCurve Advantage Plus CoolSculpting applicator is also used on men to reduce man boobs or moobs around the chest area.
+Learn more about CoolSculpting for men.

 CoolCore Advantage™ Plus